-Eli and Mary Ann were the parents of 11 children, born over a 23 year span, between 1857 and 1880.
-They were John Kimberlin Van Horn, Alzona Austin Van Horn, George Clinton Gilmore Van Horn, Edward Jacob Van Horn, Austin Frederick Van Horn, Sabina Lucretia "Lou" Callan, Jay "Albert" Van Horn, Jesse Leroy Van Horn, David Samuel Van Horn, Adrin Eliot Van Horn and Effie "Maude" Harmon.
+Eli and Mary Ann together produced a family of 11 children, born over a 23 year span, between 1857 and 1880.
+The offspring included John Kimberlin Van Horn, Alzona Austin Van Horn, George Clinton Gilmore Van Horn, Edward Jacob Van Horn, Austin Frederick Van Horn, Sabina Lucretia "Lou" Callan, Jay "Albert" Van Horn, Jesse Leroy Van Horn, David Samuel Van Horn, Adrin Eliot Van Horn and Effie "Maude" Harmon.

 Eli and his brother Andrew were active in the development of the United Brethren Church.
 According to the book, Historical Record of Wood County:

 The United Brethren Society, the first church body in Weston or Grand Rapid township, was organized at Henry Kimberlin's house in 1832, by Henry Kimberlin, John Crom, Sr., and Jacob Crom, who were local prachers.
 [In] 1850 the building on the Weston and Grand Rapids road, west of Beaver Creek, was erected.
 The names of the members, in 1856, were ...
 John, Jacob, Sally and Mary Kimberlin, ...
 Sabina Kimberlin, ... [and] Eli and Andrew Van Horn...:

 In 1860, the Van Horns resided in Damascus Twp., Henry County, OH, where Eli was a farm laborer.